dreamstimlab/proteden/README.md

     - biosafety first
     - it probably won't work.
 Heck, there is not even a plan yet except "apply naivity" and "iterate"
     - even if real-world things will change: it'll take decades
+    - but it's cheap enough to try, and *not* trying is already a choice in favor of continued suffering.
-    - strong support and cheering-on for plant-based alternatives
+    - also: strong support and cheering-on for plant-based alternatives.
 - at the same time: don't be too shy. openness always in discussing bold, unconventional ideas (since remember: we are stuck). **we err on the side of naivity and optimism.**
 - No bans.
 No unnecessary top-down control.
     - Instead: building towards objectively superior alternatives